StackStorm-Exchange/stackstorm-ghost2logger/README.md

 	Check that it's running ```systemctl status ghost2logger.service```

-	Then you can look at messages coming out of it using: ```journalctl -u ghost2logger.service -f``` Use Ctrl+c to exit.
+	Then you can look at messages coming out of it using: ```journalctl -u ghost2logger.service -f``` Use Ctrl+c to exit without affecting the service.

 # Rules

-In order to use Ghost2logger, all you need to do is two things:
+In order to use Ghost2logger with StackStorm, all you need to do is two things:

 *	Point your Syslog senders to the StackStorm instance and port 514
 *	Create rules that look like the following: